You would like toto electric?

 Reduced-rate VAT

-The reduced VAT rate applies exclusively to solar tile installation projects with a power output power does not exceed 3 kWp.
-In this case, you will benefit from a VAT rate of 10% on your solar tiles, in which case 20% VAT will be applied.
+The reduced rate of VAT applies exclusively to projects involving the installation of solar roof tiles whose power does not exceed 3 kWp.
+In this case, you will benefit from VAT at 10% on your solar roof tiles, in which case VAT of 20% will be applied.

 The zero-rate eco-loan (éco-PTZ)

-The eco-PTZ, or zero-rate eco-loan, is a mechanism introduced by the French government to help private individuals finance energy renovation work on their homes.
-As its name suggests, this zero-interest loan enables you to repay the amount borrowed interest-free.
+The eco-PTZ, or zero-rate eco-loan, is a scheme introduced by the government to help private individuals finance energy renovation work on their homes.
+As its name suggests, this zero-interest loan allows you to repay the sum borrowed without having to pay interest.

 Advantageous feed-in tariffs for green energy

-The electricity generated by solar power can be fully consumed, partially self-consumed with the sale of surplus, or even sold in its entirety.
+The electricity generated by solar power can be consumed in its entirety, or partially self-consumed with the sale of surplus, or even sold in its entirety.
 In these 2 cases, you can choose between :

-• The resale via EDF OA's Obligation d'Achat scheme (Obligation d'Achat) or ELD (Local Distribution Companies), with a guaranteed tariff for 20 years,
+- La resale via EDF OA's Obligation d'Achat scheme (Obligation d'Achat) or ELD (Local Distribution Companies), with a tariff guaranteed for 20 years,

-• or offer you an alternative feed-in tariff, generally lower than that of EDF OA and ELD.
+- or offer you another feed-in tariff, generally lower than that of EDF OA and the ELDs.

 The sale of your solar-generated electricity is governed by a purchase contract, the final amount of which is determined on the basis of the tariff quarter applicable at the time the connection request is completed.